Fair Hearing Appeals in New Jersey

 Final thoughts on Denial of a Medicaid Application by a Fair Hearing Appeal

 In this age of reduced public resources and New Jersey’s hostile environment towards Medicaid eligibility, it is important that you know your rights to Appeal.
-Just because the County is hostile towards your application and/or denies your application, you have a legal right under federal law to appeal New Jersey and the County Board of Social Services.
-One should have a denial of eligibility or other adverse decision reviewed by an experienced New Jersey Medicaid Law attorney familiar with the Medicaid process and receive a legal opinion on the likelihood of a successful appeal, particularly when nursing home and assisted living care costs exceed $5,000 – $12,000 per month.
+Just because the County is hostile towards your application and/or denies your application, federal law allows you to appeal the decision of New Jersey and the County Board of Social Services.
+One should have a denial of eligibility or other adverse decision reviewed by an experienced New Jersey Medicaid Law attorney familiar with the Medicaid process and receive a legal opinion on the likelihood of a successful appeal, particularly when nursing home and assisted living care costs exceed $6,000 – $14,000 per month.

 Do you have questions concerning your rights to file a Fair Hearing Appeal in New Jersey or want a legal opinion on the likelihood of your success?
 Do you have any questions about your rights of appeal or wish to challenge an adverse decision by the County or the State?
-Contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
+If so, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
 You will find him knowledgeable in Medicaid eligibility law, sensitive, and easy to talk to.
 Mr. Niemann has tried many cases before juries, Superior Court Judges, the New Jersey Appellate Division of Superior Court, the Supreme Court of New Jersey as well as the U.S. District Court and the Third Circuit Court of Appeals.
+Our offices are conveniently located on Route 9 North in Freehold, NJ.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Medicaid Attorney